cwinters/microservices-201606/README.md

     <----------------------------------------------------------->
       1. 2.
 3. 4.
 5.

-    1. Identity customers and pain
+    1. Identify customers and pain
-    2. Figure out what can ease their pain
+    2. Determine what can ease their pain
     3. Implement and test
     4. Deploy and operate
     5. Measure and evaluate